TAVAU-zz/CloudComputing/README.md

-this project is just for lambda
+this project is just for lambda \n
 For other parts of the assignment please check https://github.com/TAVAU/ColoudComputing1